alecdel/CurbAlert/README.md

 - **Notifications**: Receive notifications when new items are posted in your area.
 - **User Authentication**: Sign up or log in via email with Firebase Authentication.
 - **Ads Integration**: Revenue is generated through ad placements within the app.

-## User Personas

-We developed the app with specific user groups in mind to ensure it meets the needs of a diverse audience:
-1. **Widows**: Recently lost a spouse and looking to clear out remaining items.
-2. **Hoarders**: Individuals who tend to accumulate too many items and are seeking ways to declutter.
-3. **Low-Income Individuals**: People who could benefit from free items.
-4. **Families Moving**: Families moving in or out of homes who need to offload or acquire furniture and appliances.

 ## Technology Stack